Running a COTI Node

 ***Disclaimer**: The above configuration has been certified on Testnet; higher transaction volumes on Mainnet may require increased specifications.*

-• Open Ports: You need to open the following ports in your firewall or cloud environment to allow inbound connections:
+You should open the following ports in your host firewall (e.g., UFW) **and** in your cloud provider’s security groups to permit inbound traffic.\

 COTI full nodes are run using docker.
 Docker provides a way for everyone to run battle-tested, reliable images, known to work with the network.